-Should an employee voluntarily move from full-time non-seasonal status to part-time or seasonal status during a calendar year in which he/she is eligible for sick leave, the employee shall retain his/her sick leave balance for the number of pay periods months he/she was in full-time status, but 3.692 hours shall be deducted from his/her paid sick leave account for each full pay period in which the employee is in part-time or seasonal status.
+Should an employee voluntarily move from full-time non-seasonal status to part-time or seasonal status during a calendar year in which they are eligible for sick leave, the employee shall retain their sick leave balance for the number of pay periods months they were in full-time status, but 3.692 hours shall be deducted from their paid sick leave account for each full pay period in which the employee is in part-time or seasonal status.
 No such deduction will apply to employees who are laid off and are compelled to bump into a part-time or seasonal position to retain continued employment.